LILIXIYA/Job_analysis_tool/README.md

 ## 🏃 How to run

-All dependencies are specified in `environment.yml`.
+All dependencies are specified in `requirementx.txt`.
+`pip install -r requirements.txt`

 ### Key scripts